 Capital resources of Midas Gold consist primarily of cash and liquid short-term investments.
-As at September 30, 2017, Midas Gold had cash totaling approximately \$25.3 million, approximately \$0.4 million in other current assets and \$1.5 million in trade and other payables.
+As at March 31, 2018, Midas Gold had cash totaling approximately \$12.0 million, approximately \$0.4 million in other current assets and \$2.2 million in trade and other payables.

-Midas Gold has sufficient funds to continue to advance the Stibnite Gold Project and plans to do so by:
+As a result of the financing discussed in the Quarterly Highlights section above, Midas Gold has sufficient funds to advance the Stibnite Gold Project towards completion of a feasibility study and to continue to advance the regulatory process related to permitting for mine development.
+During 2018 and beyond, Midas plans to:

-- Continue to engage with Project stakeholders to provide those stakeholders with the opportunity to provide further input into the Project, possible options and alternatives; - Continuing to collect environmental baseline data in support of the current regulatory processes; - Continuing to undertake further technical optimisations, including those outlined in the recommendations section of the Pre-Feasibility Study in support of the completion of a feasibility study; - Better defining the mineral resource based on recently completed additional drilling and other supplemental information; and - Advancing the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that will provide a social and economic benefit to the local community.
+- Continue engaging with Project stakeholders to provide those stakeholders with the opportunity for better understanding of the Project concepts and to provide a forum for such stakeholders to provide further input into, the Project, possible options and alternatives; - Continuing to collect environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; - Continuing to advance the Project towards completion of a Feasibility Study;

+• Continuing to advance the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that would provide a social and economic benefit to the local community and restoration of the Project site.

-Midas Gold has a current liability of \$0.3 million related to the warrant derivative.
-There are no circumstances under which Midas Gold will be required to pay any cash upon exercise or expiry of the warrants (see Note 5 in the Interim Financial Statements).
+Midas Gold has a current liability of \$0.6 million related to the warrant derivative.
+There are no circumstances under which Midas Gold will be required to pay any cash upon exercise or expiry of the warrants (see Note 5 in the Financial Statements).

-Midas Gold has long term liabilities of \$57.1 million related to the Convertible Notes and the related embedded derivative.
-The Convertible Note Derivative is valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash related to the \$34.6 million Convertible Note Derivative upon conversion of the Convertible Notes (see Notes 6 and 7 in the Interim Financial Statements).
+Midas Gold has long term liabilities of \$76.0 million related to the Convertible Notes and the related embedded derivative.
+The Convertible Note derivative is valued at fair value in accordance with IFRS.
+There are no circumstances in which the Corporation would be required to pay cash related to the \$53.1 million Convertible Note Derivative upon conversion of the Convertible Notes (see Notes 6 and 7 in the Financial Statements).